DavidFaraday/DavidFaraday/README.md

 - 👋 Hi, I’m @DavidFaraday
-- 👀 I’m interested in iOS Development
+- 👀 I’m an iOS Development and teacher on www.iosdevschool.com
-- 🌱 I’m currently developing my SwiftUI skills
+- 🌱 I’m currently developing my SwiftUI skills, building new cool applications and crating online tutorials
 - 💞️ I’m looking to collaborate on iOS Projects
 - 📫 How to reach me iOSDevSchool@gmail.com